rboyer503/fs-interpreter/README.md

 Hand location, tracking, and feature extraction pipeline
 --------------------------------------------------------
 The following provides an outline of the stages of processing involved in finding and tracking the hand, and extracting the features used for training or live prediction.
-This pipeline is implemented in both the FSI Data Collection Tool and the main FS Intepreter.
+This pipeline is implemented in both the FSI Data Collection Tool and the main FS Interpreter.

 1. Stage 1: CAM_AUTO_ADJUST
   1. Brief delay while webcam performs auto-adjust (for exposure, brightness, contrast, white-balance, etc.)